 Reservoirs:

 Sampling stations in reservoirs shall be located at least 250 feet from a waste discharge, and, otherwise, where the attainment of a water quality standard is to be assessed.
-Water quality measurements shall be taken at intervals in the water column at a sampling station.
-For toxic substances and nutrients, the entire water column shall be monitored.
-For dissolved oxygen in stratified lakes, measurements shall be made in the epilimnion.
-In non-stratified lakes measurements will be made at intervals throughout the entire water column.
+Water quality measurements may be taken at intervals in the water column at a sampling station.
+For toxic substances and nutrients, the entire water column may be monitored.
+For dissolved oxygen in stratified lakes, measurements may be made in the epilimnion.
+In non-stratified lakes measurements may be made at intervals throughout the entire water column.

 SECTION VII.
 DEFINITIONS